junxit/us-congress-bills-111/metadata.md

 - 2010-07-22 — Introduced in House
 - 2010-07-22 — Introduced in House
 - 2010-07-22 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-07-28 — Committee Consideration and Mark-up Session Held.
+- 2010-07-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-09-23 — Placed on the Union Calendar, Calendar No. 363.
+- 2010-09-23 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-623.
+- 2010-09-23 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-623.